Millions of people are going hungry and thirsty every day as war destroys their ability to survive

 Even before the conflict, Yemen was one of the poorest countries in the world, with access to adequate food and safe water a problem for more than half the population.
 Since 2006, Yemen has also ranked as the lowest country in the world for gender equality.

 Since the violence erupted in March 2015, the humanitarian needs have escalated at an alarming rate.
-As at December 2016, the ground conflict is intensifying and the enduring lack of fuel, food and medical supplies deeply affect the population.
+As the conflict continues, the enduring lack of fuel, food and medical supplies is deeply affecting the majority of the country's people.

 It is estimated that more than 21 million people – 80% of the population – are in need of humanitarian assistance, particularly food, clean water and healthcare.
 People are going hungry and malnutrition, particularly among children, is growing.
 7.6 million are classed as severely food insecure – that means they don't have enough food to eat, and don't know where the next meal is coming from.
 19.4 million people lack clean water and sanitation, of whom 9.8 million lost access to water due to the conflict.
 The health sector is collapsing: 14.1 million are without adequate healthcare.
 Unemployment has skyrocketed and many families have depleted their savings in the face of soaring food prices.